libraryseat/libraryseat/README.md

 ## Scheduled Tasks

 - Floor refresh: Automatically refreshes every 8 seconds (configurable via environment variable)
+- **Alarm Check**: Checks every 5 seconds for seats that have been suspicious for >30 seconds.
 - Daily export: Automatically exports data and resets counters at 00:00 daily
 - Monthly export: Exports previous month data and resets monthly counters on the first day of each month at 00:00
 - Offline handling: Checks for missed days/months on startup and performs corresponding exports